ydumburs/opentok-video-api-postman-collection/README.md

     }

 You would normally generate a JWT token manually using the above claims on [JWT.IO](https://jwt.io/).
-The pre-request script automates the process, generating JWT token and it's ready to use in the `X-OPENTOK-AUTH` header every time you send a call on Postman.
+The pre-request script automates the process, generating JWT token and it's substituted in the `X-OPENTOK-AUTH` header.
 The script also detects if the account-level API key is required or not depending on the REST method by checking a header `accountLevel` on each method.

     var accountLevel = pm.request.headers.get('accountLevel');